Zainijaz231/e-blog/backend/RENDER_DEPLOYMENT.md

 # Render Deployment Guide - Email Service

-## 🚀 Render-Optimized Email Service
+## 🛡️ Render-Safe Email Service

-This service is specifically optimized for Render deployment with multiple fallback strategies to handle network constraints.
+This service automatically detects Render environment and uses a timeout-safe approach with graceful fallback to prevent deployment issues.

 ## 📧 Gmail Setup for Render